 Mali, a landlocked country in Western Africa, shares a border with Niger on the east, Burkina Faso and the Côte d’Ivoire on the south, Guinea to the south-west, Senegal and Mauritania to the west, and Algeria to the north.
-Its population is over 16 million and the country’s size is 1,240,192 sq. km.
+According to world population review Mali’s population is estimated at 19,508,678 (2018) and the country’s size is 1,240,192 sq. km.
 Bamako is the capital.
 There are eight regions in Mali and its north reaches into the Sahara while the south contains the Niger and Senegal rivers.
 Agriculture and fishing are cornerstones of the economy, while resources include salt, gold, and uranium.

 Modern Mali was formerly part of three empires controlling trade in the Sahara.
 These were the Mali, Songhai, and Ghana empires.
 Mali became part of the French Empire in the 19th century.
 In 1959, French Sudan, of which Mali was a part, gained independence as the Mali Federation.
 Senegal withdrew from the federation, leading to the Republic of Mali.
 In 1991, a coup led to a new constitution and multiple political parties.
 In Mali, about half of the population live below the international poverty line.

 What is modern-day Mali was once part of three empires that controlled the trans-Saharan trade.
 None of these kingdoms had rigid ethnic identities or boundaries.
 The Ghana Empire was the earliest.
 It expanded in West Africa until the Almoravids conquered it in 1078.

 On the upper Niger River, the Mali Empire formed and reached its height in the 1300s.
 Centers of trade and Islamic learning were Djenne and Timbuktu.
 Internal intrigue led to the empire’s decline and the ultimate rise of the Songhai Empire.
 The Songhai came from Nigeria and were a West African power under the Mali Empire’s rule.